swgriffith/azure-guides/aca-appgw/setup.md

 # Setting up ACA Private with Azure App Gateway

 The following walk through demonstrates how to set up Azure Container Apps in private mode and then how to front-end your privately exposed service with a public endpoint from Azure App Gateway with WAF enabled.
+At the end of th

 ## Setup